Jacob-J-Thomas/IntelligenceHub/README.md

 - Tool calls for reading/writing to a RAG database (library of default tools)

 Technical Debt Items (Descending Priority):
+- change ChatHub method name to ExecuteCompletion
+- Change ChatHub to accept a DTO (construct an object in client JS)
+- change completion controller routes to reflect OpenAI vs custom DTO expectations
 - Messages in the MessageHistory repository should be hashed before storage (Is there a more secure storage method?)
 - Revisit how default values are applied in the streaming hub
 - Rename norms "Magnitudes" (requires SQL column drop) (or just drop this column entirely?)